MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 ```
 >

 You now have a property to use for connecting to our bunny object.
-However, this alone will not do anything, you then need to add some code to find the bunny inside the scene graph and assign it to our newly added *hero* property.
+However, this alone will not do anything, you then need to add some code to find the bunny inside *GameScene.sks* and assign it to our newly added `hero` property.

 > [action]
 > Add the following code to the `didMoveToView(...)` method: